 Lean Formalization

-Key parts of the algebraic framework underlying ProvSQL – m-semirings, annotated databases, and relational algebra semantics – have been formally verified in Lean 4.
+Key parts of the algebraic framework underlying ProvSQL – m-semirings, annotated databases, relational algebra semantics, and aggregation – have been formally verified in Lean 4.
 See the Lean formalization page for details.

 Get Started